storyblok/storyblok-svelte/README.md

 ### 3. Link your components to Storyblok Visual Editor

-In order to link the storyblok components, you have to
+To link the Storyblok components, you have to

 - Load them in components when calling `storyblokInit`